Home Compare RS1.L vs WCC

 RS Group vs WESCO International: Which Stock Looks Stronger in 2026?

-RS leads structurally, with profitability as the clearest single gap between the two profiles.
-WESCO International still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
+Structurally, RS and WESCO International are closely matched — neither holds a meaningful edge overall.
+WESCO International still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, WESCO International carries the stronger setup — intact trend against RS's broken trend.
-That leaves a split case: the structural lead stays with RS, but the market is not currently confirming it.

 INDUSTRY COMPARISON